 Cost of Revenue.
-We currently outsource our manufacturing operations to LG Innotek and SerComm.
+We currently outsource our manufacturing operations to LG Innotek and Inventec Appliance Corporation.
 In addition, we currently outsource certain distribution and fulfillment services related to our business in EMEA to Mobiltron.
 All costs associated with these manufacturers and Mobiltron are included in our cost of revenue.
-Cost of revenue also includes warranty costs, amortization of intangible licenses, royalties based on a percentage of revenue, operations group expenses, costs related to development services and costs related to inventory adjustments, including write downs for excess and obsolete inventory.
+Cost of revenue also includes warranty costs, amortization of intangible licenses, royalties based on a percentage of revenue, operations group expenses, costs related to development services and costs related to inventory adjustments, including allowances for excess and obsolete inventory.
 Inventory adjustments are impacted primarily by demand for our products, which is influenced by the factors discussed above.
-During the three months ended March 31, 2006, we refined our estimate of our excess and obsolete inventory and recorded a \$700,000 inventory charge to cost of revenue.
+During the three months ended September 30, 2006, we recorded a provision for excess and obsolete inventory in the amount of approximately \$600,000.
 We expect to continue to outsource our manufacturing operations, and as our business grows we expect our manufacturing activity to increase.

 Operating Expenses.
 Many of our products target wireless operators and other customers in Europe, North America and Asia.
 If these markets continue to grow, we will likely develop new products to serve these markets, resulting in increased research and development expenses associated with such new product development.
 We have in the past and expect to continue to incur these expenses in future periods prior to recognizing revenue from these markets.
-In addition, the accounting for stock options requires us to use the fair value method to account for all stock-based compensation pursuant to Statement of Financial Accounting Standard, ("SFAS, No. 123(R)"), which significantly increased our operating expenses in the three months ended March 31, 2006.
+In addition, the accounting for stock options requires us to use the fair value method to account for all stock-based compensation pursuant to Statement of Financial Accounting Standard, ("SFAS, No. 123(R)"), which significantly increased our operating expenses in the three and nine months ended September 30, 2006.